 Featured Recipe: Fudge Ripple Monster Bars

-This bars are auh-mazing!
+These fudge ripple monster bars are auh-mazing!
 Worthy to make for any peanut butter monster in your life.
 Peanut butter & chocolate is always a perfect pair and I die over the yummy fudge center layer.
 The M&Ms sprinkled throughout just top them off perfectly.
 These bars are easy to make and look just as good as they taste.
 I’m telling you now, if you make them once, you’ll be making them again, and again, and again.

 They’re soft, chewy and have the best texture.
 I really love the combination of flour and rolled oats – the rolled oats give the texture of these bars a little something extra.